Why carry an IDP while driving in Denmark?

 Isbjerget is not a typical residential building, but it has historical symbolism.
 Seeing the structure of this site, it greatly resembles an iceberg in the harborside Docklands neighborhood.
 Its marvelous steep, slanting features the livability of the Danes with beautiful terraces and balconies.

-Traveling by car, especially if a foreign national visits the Danish state, securing an International Driver’s License for tDenmark’scity is a major requirement.
-Do not forget to fill-up the application online by checking the International Driver’s License on the Denmark site.
+Traveling by car, especially if a foreign national visits the Danish state, securing an international driving license for Denmark’s city is a major requirement.
+Do not forget to fill up the application online by checking the international driving license on the Denmark site.

 Right after spending precious time appreciating the city’s conic collections, dining over to Restaurant Hærværk is a must thing to do.
 It is widely known for perfectly collaborating seasonal ingredients on its unfixed menu.